rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-I'm a 3rd year computer science major & data science minor at the University of Virginia, and I am pursuing a career in software development.
+I'm a 3rd year computer science major & data science minor at the University of Virginia pursuing a career in software development.

 My areas of interest are web/mobile development, embedded systems, data science, and compilers.